History of Christianity in the United States: Maryland

 Catholicism was introduced to the English colonies with the founding of the Province of Maryland by Jesuits accompanying settlers from England in 1634.
 Maryland was one of the few regions among the English colonies in North America that was predominantly Catholic.

 However, the 1646 defeat of the Royalists in the English Civil War led to stringent laws against Catholic education and the extradition of known Jesuits from the colony, including Andrew White, and the destruction of their school at Calverton Manor.
 During the greater part of the Maryland colonial period, Jesuits continued to conduct Catholic schools clandestinely.

-Maryland was a rare example of religious toleration in a fairly intolerant age, particularly amongst other English colonies which frequently exhibited a quite militant Protestantism.
+Maryland was a rare example of religious toleration in a fairly intolerant age, particularly amongst other English colonies which frequently exhibited a militant Protestantism.
 The Maryland Toleration Act, issued in 1649, was one of the first laws that explicitly defined tolerance of varieties of religion (as long as it was Christian).
 It has been considered a precursor to the First Amendment.

-Although the Stuart kings of England did not hate the Roman Catholic Church, their subjects did, causing Catholics to be harassed and persecuted in England throughout the 17th century.
+Although the Stuart kings of England did not hate the Roman Catholic Church, their subjects often did, causing Catholics to be harassed and persecuted in England throughout the 17th century.
 Driven by the "duty of finding a refuge for his Roman Catholic brethren," George Calvert obtained a Maryland charter from Charles I in 1632 for the territory between Pennsylvania and Virginia.
 In 1634, two ships, the Ark and the Dove, brought the first settlers to Maryland.
 Aboard were approximately two hundred people.

 Roman Catholic fortunes fluctuated in Maryland during the rest of the 17th century, as they became an increasingly smaller minority of the population.
 After the Glorious Revolution of 1689 in England, penal laws deprived Roman Catholics of the right to vote, hold office, educate their children or worship publicly.
 Until the American Revolution, Roman Catholics in Maryland were dissenters in their English colony.
 At the time of the Revolution, Roman Catholics formed less than 1% of the population of the thirteen colonies.
-In 2007, Roman Catholics comprised 24% of US population.
+In 2007, Roman Catholics comprised 24% of US population..